ThummeTo/FMI.jl/docs/src/features.md

 ## Model exchange (ME) and co-simulation (CS)
 There are two different model types for FMUs in FMI2: Model exchange (ME) and co-simulation (CS).
-If you have a FMU and are only interessted in getting it simulated, use `fmiSimulate` so *FMI.jl* will automatically pick CS if available and otherwise ME.
+If you have a FMU and are only interested in getting it simulated, use `fmiSimulate` so *FMI.jl* will automatically pick CS if available and otherwise ME.
 If you want to force a specific simulation mode, you can use `fmiSimulateME` (for ME) or `fmiSimulateCS` (for CS).

 ## Simulate arbitrary time intervals